-There’s no hiding it – some cats steal their owner’s seat because they are naughty.
+Some cats steal their owners’ seats because they are naughty.
 Cats have a range of personalities, and some love to push their luck.
 While many cats are only playing when they jump into your seat, some are being disruptive.

 Boredom is often to blame.
 If your cat lacks mental or physical stimulation, it will display a range of destructive behaviors to rid itself of excess energy and get attention from you.
-The more attention you give it, the naughtier your cat will be.
+The more attention you give it, the worse your cat will behave in the future.

 The next time your cat jumps into your seat, ignore it.
-Let your cat have the chair and keep yourself clear of the bad behavior.
-In time, your cat will learn to understand that there’s no reward for acting up or stealing your chair and will move on to something more entertaining.
+Let it have the chair and keep yourself clear of the bad behavior.
+In time, your cat will understand that there’s no reward for acting up or stealing your chair.

 Cat Attacks You

-The best way to stop your cat from attacking you is to ignore it when it is displaying naughty or aggressive behaviors.
-Walk away from your cat so that it understands you’re not impressed.
-Also, don’t give your cat any treats until it starts to behave again.
+The best way to stop your cat from attacking you is to ignore it when displaying naughty or aggressive behaviors.
+Walk away from your cat so that it understands that you’re not impressed.

-Similarly, if you’ve woken your cat to take your seat back, it might react instinctively because it feels like it is being attacked as a prey animal.
+Similarly, if you’ve woken your cat to take your seat back, it might react instinctively because it feels that it is being attacked as a prey animal.